jusw/ssdocs/config.rst

 * ``DNS_HOST_NAME``: path to a flat text file containing a hostname.
 If the file exists, SpreadServeEngine will use this hostname when phoning home to spreadserve.com.
 * ``OWNER``: the email address associated with this SpreadServe host by spreadserve.com.
-* ``FORMAT_LOADING``: switches cell formatting on or off when loading xlsx files.
+* ``FORMAT_LOADING``: switches cell formatting on or off to accelerate loading xlsx files.
 No impact on xls handing.
 * ``XLL_CFG_FILE``: path to the file that specifies the XLLs to be loaded.
 * ``XLL_REG_FILE``: path to the file sseng.exe uses to dump signatures of XLL worksheet functions that have been successfully registered.